SlavaKlepikov/ApiJiraProject/README.md

 Execution:

 Clone the repository.
-Open command prompt and go to web-test directory.
+Open command prompt and go to test directory.
 To run on local environment use command ...../ApiJiraProject> mvn clean test